 - To achieve any meaningful concurrency and performance on current systems, threads must delegate tasks among each other in an efficient way without blocking.
 With this style of task-delegating concurrency (and even more so with networked/distributed computing) call stack-based error handling breaks down and new, explicit error signaling mechanisms need to be introduced.
 Failures become part of the domain model.

-- Concurrent systems with work delegation need to handle service faults and have principled means to recover from them.
+- Concurrent systems with work delegation needs to handle service faults and have principled means to recover from them.
 Clients of such services need to be aware that tasks/messages might get lost during restarts.
 Even if loss does not happen, a response might be delayed arbitrarily due to previously enqueued tasks (a long queue), delays caused by garbage collection, etc. In face of these, concurrent systems should handle response deadlines in the form of timeouts, just like networked/distributed systems.

 Next, let’s see how use of the actor model can overcome these challenges.